gouravkhator/previte/README.md

 - `check-format`: Checks the formatting, as per the prettier config `.prettierrc` file.
 - `format`: Formats the files in-place, as per the prettier config `.prettierrc` file.
-- `sw`: Runs the generate service worker script of the `workbox-cli`, following the `workbox.config.js` config file.
 - `dev:start`: Runs the vitejs development server.
-- `dev`: Runs the `dev:start` and `sw` concurrently, to have both the development servers running, with clear concurrent logs.
-- `prod:build`: Deletes the `build/` folder, then runs the `vite build` script with production as the node environment.
-It then runs the `sw` npm script.
+- `prod:build`: Deletes the `build/` folder, then formats the files, and finally runs the `vite build` script with production as the node environment.
 - `prod:build:serve`: Runs the `prod:build` npm script, and then serves the generated `build/` folder.